nvohra0016/nvohra0016.github.io/_portfolio/portfolio-1.md

 ## Code

 The code for the dispatch model has been written by the author using GAMS and Python.
+An equivalent code has also been developed in Pyomo^[5].

 ## References